google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Logs MUST verify that each submitted certificate or precertificate has a valid signature chain to an accepted trust anchor, using the chain of intermediate CA certificates provided by the submitter.
-Logs MUST accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain.
+Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain (A log may decide, for example, to temporarily reject valid submissions to protect itself against denial-of-service attacks).

 Logs MAY accept certificates and precertificates that have expired, are not yet valid, have been revoked, or are otherwise not fully valid according to RFC 5280 verification rules in order to accommodate quirks of CA certificate-issuing software.
 However, logs MUST reject submissions without a valid signature chain to an accepted trust anchor.
 Logs MUST also reject precertificates that do not conform to the requirements in {{precertificates}}.